redhat-italy/keycloak-spid-provider/README.md

 5. Choose the provider *Automatically Set Existing User* and click *Save*;
 6. With the up/down arrows, move the new execution above the *Confirm Link Existing Account* entry;
 7. Set the *Requirement* column radio button of the *Automatically Set Existing User* execution to *Required*
-8. Set both the *Confirm Link Existing Account* and the *First Broker Login Account SPID Verification Options* radio buttons to *Disabled*.
+8. Set both the *Confirm Link Existing Account* and the *First Broker Login SPID Account Verification Options* radio buttons to *Disabled*.

 ### Identity Provider configuration

-1. select the *Identity Providers* item from the left menu, click on *Add provider*, then select *SPID*;
+1. Select the *Identity Providers* item from the left menu, click on *Add provider*, then select *SPID*;
-2. in the *Add Identity Provider* page, scroll to the bottom and set the *Import from URL* field to the provider metadata url endpoint [http://localhost:8088/metadata](http://localhost:8088/metadata) (SPID TestEnv must be running at this point);
+2. In the *Add Identity Provider* page, scroll to the bottom and set the *Import from URL* field to the provider metadata url endpoint [http://localhost:8088/metadata](http://localhost:8088/metadata) (SPID TestEnv must be running at this point);
 3. Click on the Import button.

 Most of the fields will be filled in automatically.

-Fill in the other fields as follows (leave other field as set by default).
+Fill in the other fields as follows (leave the other fields as set by default).

 #### Main section
 - **Alias**: enter a name for the provider (it will be used as an URL component, so DO NOT enter space characters)